Harichandra (1998 film)

 Harichandra is a 1998 Indian Tamil-language comedy film directed by Cheyyar Ravi.
 The film stars Karthik and Meena, while Priya Raman, Chinni Jayanth, Vivek, Delhi Ganesh, and Sathyapriya play supporting roles.
 It was released on 15 May 1998.
 The film was remade in Telugu as Harischandra (1999).

 Plot

-Harichandra, an ad filmmaker, has a habit of telling spontaneous lies for the Good of men around him, but has no intent to cheat.
+Harichandra aka Hari, an ad filmmaker, has a habit of telling lies for the good of the people around him, but has no intent to cheat.
 Only his three friends know this.
-Hari gained a good name in the society.
+Hari has gained a good name in the society.

 Hari meets a school principal Nandhini in a shooting spot, who happens to be a relative of his friend.
 Later, he falls in love with her, hides his true nature and lies to impress her.

 Unfortunately for him, Nandhini was clever enough to identify all his lies, but no matter what, they still reunite after every quarrel and fight.
 Quarrels and fights lasted until their wedding moment.

 Eventually in the end, everyone knew that even though Hari lies and cheats people, he is still a good human being.
 Thus, Hari and Nandhini got married and lived happily.